Ritesh25696/random-string-alphanumeric-module/README.md

 ```

 - randomLetters<br>
-Generates a random string of given length
+Generates a random string of given length<br>
-lettersIncluded optional field which can be one of following
+lettersIncluded optional field which can be one of following<br>
-all (default): Includes uppercase letters lowercase letters and numbers
+all (default): Includes uppercase letters lowercase letters and numbers<br>
-lowercase: Includes lowercase letters and numbers
+lowercase: Includes lowercase letters and numbers<br>
-uppercase: Includes uppercase letters and numbers
+uppercase: Includes uppercase letters and numbers<br>
 ```
   random.randomAlphanumeric(10, lowercase) // aqswedfrtg
   random.randomAlphanumeric(10, uppercase) // KINHBGFYRS